 Hot weather sounds really appealing when you’re struggling to stay warm in the middle of winter.
 But for runners, the arrival of summer means more than just enjoying the heat by the pool.
 Running in hot weather involves quite a bit of effort and struggle.

-Is running in hot weather safe?
+Is running in the heat safe?

 Luckily, with a few precautions, running in hot weather can be just as safe as running in any other conditions.